White geometric forms coming off of a wood surface.

 News + Events

-UK Design Proposals for Southland Drive Strike the Right Chord With the Community
+UK Design Proposals Strike Chord with Community

 Next year a structure based on the work of the University of Kentucky’s own interiors and landscape architecture students will pop-up along the streetscape of Lexington’s Southland Drive.
 The structure, designed to both increase aesthetics and aid pedestrian mobility in the area, will come to be as part of the semester-long project, “Retrofitting the RETRO,” presented by Lexington-Fayette Urban County Government’s (LFUCG) Division of Planning.